A Majestic Mountain Experience

-A visit to the mountains of North Georgia would be incomplete without a stop at highest point in the state!
+A visit to the mountains of North Georgia would be incomplete without a visit to highest point in the state!
 At 4,784 feet above sea level Brasstown Bald takes that distinction.
-Within easy driving distance from other well known vacation areas in North Georgia, Brasstown Bald is a great family destination!
-This amazing site has a museum, shuttle service, hiking trails, and amazing views.
-This is a great day trip for adventurous family travelers like us!
+Within easy driving distance from other well known vacation areas in North Georgia, Brasstown Bald is a great family destination.
+A museum, shuttle service, hiking trails, and beautiful views are among the many offerings provided at this family oriented attraction.